Plain bearing: Integral

-Integral plain bearings are built into the object of use as a hole prepared in the bearing surface.
-Industrial integral bearings are usually made from cast iron or babbitt and a hardened steel shaft is used in the bearing.
+An integral plain bearing is built into the object of use as a hole prepared in the bearing surface.
+Industrial integral bearings are usually made from cast iron or babbitt, and a hardened steel shaft is used in the bearing.

 Integral bearings are not as common because bushings are easier to accommodate and can be replaced if necessary.
 Depending on the material, an integral bearing may be less expensive but it cannot be replaced.
 If an integral bearing wears out, the item may be replaced or reworked to accept a bushing.
-Integral bearings were very common in 19th-century machinery, but became progressively less common as interchangeable manufacture became popular.
+Integral bearings were very common in 19th-century machinery but became progressively less common as interchangeable manufacture became popular.

-For example, a common integral plain bearing is the hinge, which is both a thrust bearing and a journal bearing.
+For example, a common integral plain bearing is the door hinge, which is both a thrust bearing and a journal bearing.

 Bushing

 A bushing, also known as a bush, is an independent plain bearing that is inserted into a housing to provide a bearing surface for rotary applications; this is the most common form of a plain bearing.
 Common designs include solid (sleeve and flanged), split, and clenched bushings.
 A sleeve, split, or clenched bushing is only a "sleeve" of material with an inner diameter (ID), outer diameter (OD), and length.
 The difference between the three types is that a solid sleeved bushing is solid all the way around, a split bushing has a cut along its length, and a clenched bearing is similar to a split bushing but with a clench (or clinch) across the cut connecting the parts.
 A flanged bushing is a sleeve bushing with a flange at one end extending radially outward from the OD.
 The flange is used to positively locate the bushing when it is installed or to provide a thrust bearing surface.

 Sleeve bearings of inch dimensions are almost exclusively dimensioned using the SAE numbering system.
 The numbering system uses the format -XXYY-ZZ, where XX is the ID in sixteenths of an inch, YY is the OD in sixteenths of an inch, and ZZ is the length in eighths of an inch.
 Metric sizes also exist.

 A linear bushing is not usually pressed into a housing, but rather secured with a radial feature.
 Two such examples include two retaining rings, or a ring that is molded onto the OD of the bushing that matches with a groove in the housing.
 This is usually a more durable way to retain the bushing, because the forces acting on the bushing could press it out.
+Flanged bushings are designed for enhanced resistance to both radial and axial loads.

 The thrust form of a bushing is conventionally called a thrust washer.